Congress To Make Members Pay Out Of Pocket For Sexual Harassment Settlements

 NEWS: Reached bipartisan agreement between House & Senate on the sexual harassment bill I am leading with @RoyBlunt as well as House leaders.
 Our bill changes the rules so that victims (instead of politicians) are protected.
 We hope to pass it in the Senate in the next few days!— Amy Klobuchar (@amyklobuchar) December 12, 2018

-The deal comes after nearly a year-long standoff between the House and the Senate over member liability and other issues in the bill.
-Senate Rules Committee Chairman Roy Blunt, R-Mo., the chief GOP negotiator in the Senate, says he expects the bill will pass the Senate this week to ensure staff is better protected when a new Congress begins in January.
+The deal comes after nearly a yearlong standoff between the House and the Senate over member liability and other issues in the bill.
+Senate rules committee Chairman Roy Blunt, R-Mo., the chief GOP negotiator in the Senate, says he expects the bill will pass the Senate this week to ensure staffers are better-protected when a new Congress begins in January.

 "We'll do it as quickly as we can," Blunt said.
 "No other employer in America would deal with this issue this way.
 We have here a level of exposure that you wouldn't have if you worked anywhere else."